pnp/pnpjs/docs-src/transition-guide.md

 you are working with compatible versions.
 One thing to keep in mind with peer dependencies is that they are not automatically installed.
 The advantage is you will only have one copy of each library in your project.

-Installing peer dependencies is easy, you can specify each of the packages in a single line, here we are installing everything to use the @pnp/sp package.
+Installing peer dependencies is easy, you can specify each of the packages in a single line, here we are installing everything required to use the @pnp/sp package.

 ```
 npm i @pnp/logging @pnp/common @pnp/odata @pnp/sp